 Peg Oliveira, PhD

 Dr. Peg Oliveira is a child development expert and an activist.
-Since receiving her doctorate in developmental psychology from Brandeis University, Dr. Oliveira has advocated for fair pay for early childhood educators, child care assistance for working parents and equitable access to high quality education.
+Since receiving her doctorate in developmental psychology from Brandeis University in 2000, Peg has advocated for fair pay for early childhood educators, child care assistance for working parents and equitable access to high quality education.
+Peg brings the work of Gesell to educators and parents in approachable and humorous seminars and webinars.

-What have you enjoyed most about working at Gesell?
+What do you enjoyed most about working at Gesell?

-“Growing!
-I have learned so much from my colleagues here at Gesell.
-In my time here I have learned a great deal about how to connect with kids, how to imagine their intentions, understand their motivations, and empathize with their impeccable choices.”
+"The inspiration I get from my conversations with teachers and parents.
+From the grown ups I work with I have learned a great deal about how to connect with kids, how to imagine their intentions, understand their motivations, and empathize with their impeccable choices.”

 How have you seen Gesell’s theory of child development at work in your own life?